vplesko/OrbLang/docs/examples/quick_examples_logo.md

 };
 ```

-*(ASCII image created using an external tool at www.text-image.com/convert/ascii.html.)*
+*(ASCII image created with the help of www.text-image.com/convert/ascii.html.)*